MoonDusk1996/ai-discord-bot/README.md

 ## 📝About

-Ai Bot is a bot for Discord with the simple objective of simulating a chat conversation with a real person, in addition to bringing some features that make it extremely powerful and useful in everyday situations.
+AI is a bot for Discord with the simple objective of simulating a chat conversation with a real person, in addition to bringing some features that make it extremely powerful and useful in everyday situations.
 With her, you can chat, ask questions, express your feelings, and much more.
 Your creativity is the limit.

 ## 💾Installation

-You can add Mary Jane to your discord server by accessing the link [Ai Bot - Invite guild](https://discord.com/api/oauth2/authorize?client_id=990769238841118740&permissions=0&redirect_uri=https%3A%2F%2Fmary-jane-website.vercel.app%2Fapi%2Fauth%2Fcallback%2Fdiscord&response_type=code&scope=applications.commands%20identify%20bot) or joining the [Ai Bot
+You can add AI to your discord server by accessing the link [AI Bot - Invite guild](https://discord.com/api/oauth2/authorize?client_id=990769238841118740&permissions=0&redirect_uri=https%3A%2F%2Fmary-jane-website.vercel.app%2Fapi%2Fauth%2Fcallback%2Fdiscord&response_type=code&scope=applications.commands%20identify%20bot) or joining the [AI Bot
 - Official server](https://discord.com/invite/AGfxJKmbKf) and interacting with her through commands.

 ## 💻Commands